Bulat-Ziganshin/EasyProtoBuf/README.md

 Sorry, I fooled you...
 It's even easier!

-[Codegen](codegen) translates .proto files into plain C++ structures and generates encode/decode functions (de)serializing these structures into ProtoBuf format.
+[Codegen](codegen) translates .proto files into plain C++ structures and generates encode/decode functions that (de)serialize these structures into the ProtoBuf format.
-So, if you know how to use C++ structs, you just learned how to use EasyProtoBuf.
+So, if you know how to use C++ structs, you have just learned how to use EasyProtoBuf.
 Scrap the docs, and have a nice beer!
 The rest is written for water lovers.